This week's big question

 More famous were the efforts of the British to impose new taxes in the colonies after the war.
 The war had been enormously expensive.
 Britain found itself deeply in debt, and Parliament felt it was right to expect the colonies to pay additional taxes.
 Over the decade between 1765 and 1774, the British imposed taxes on printing (the Stamp Act) and Sugar, and compelled the colonies to buy their tea from the British East India Company, all of which was done without the colonists having any political representation in Britain.
 The last of what the colonists came to call “the Intolerable Acts”, the Quebec Act of 1774, created a non-democratic government for the newly conquered territory of Canada and gave rights to French Catholics and the Catholic church.
 Here, in many colonists’ views, was Britain moving away from democratic institutions, and tolerating Catholicism.
 In self-governing, Protestant New England these were ominous directions.
 So, too, had been the British response to resistance.
 In 1768, the British reinforced the garrison in Boston, effectively militarily occupying their own city.
 That, together with British soldiers’ shooting of several workers in Boston in 1770 – the Boston Massacre (below) – put into sharp relief the fact that Britain was prepared to crush resistance.

 Historians have also emphasized the growing sense of a distinctive American identity emerging in the colonies after the war.
 Americans had played a major role in the Seven Years War, and for many it was a significant lesson in their growing power.
-British troops and ships no doubt were the most important force in the war, but Americans saw clearly their ability to finance and build and direct an army.
-At the very same time, they also saw that British interests in the war were not completely the same as their own (elements of which we saw in the Gibson Clough’s war journal).
+British troops and ships no doubt were the most important forces in the war, but Americans saw clearly their ability to finance and build and direct an army.
+They were also coming to see that British interests in the war were not completely the same as their own (elements of which we saw in the Gibson Clough’s war journal).
 This factor was made clear several times during the war (British commanders often seemed to care more about larger British interests than local American ones), but was made especially clear in the Royal Proclamation.
 From a British perspective, the war had been fought to contain French power; from an American perspective the war had been fought to secure the frontier so that the colonies could expand.
 The Royal Proclamation seemed to tell Americans that they had fought the war, but that Britain would determine the political outcomes.

 It’s important to remind ourselves that the colonies had been fairly independent since their inception (all were sanctioned by the British state, but most were organized by privately chartered companies, not the state itself), and largely democratic in their internal organization (most white males over the age of 21 both had the vote and were eligible for public office).
+One of the great misunderstandings of the American Revolution is that it invented democracy - it certainly enhanced it, but for white, property-owning males it was a long-standing dimension of life in the colonies.
 All of this seemed threatened in the new policies the British were adopting.
 In hindsight, one might be tempted to argue that these changes were probably not as pernicious as the colonists imagined.
 After all, Britain itself had democratic institutions (Parliament,as well as some forms of elected local government), and it was in the process of becoming more so in this same period (certainly more democratic than other major powers like France and Spain, though perhaps less than the Dutch).
 Yet there is no doubt that Britain feared the increasing autonomy and heightened aspirations of the American colonies.
 As the colonists’ wealth and population grew, so too did their capacity to more fully rule the New World.
 But the British empire was not in the business of setting up shop for others to make money!
 The British parliamentarians were perhaps not as “tyrannical” as the American rebels claimed – any slave could tell you that! – but they were certainly desirous of checking American autonomy and containing local democracy.
 By the end of the Revolution, most Americans accepted the basic premises of republicanism: that citizens constituted and governed a state whose form only they could dictate.
 (And, as an aside, it's really important not to conflate 18th-century republicanism with 21st-century Republicanism.
 No parties existed in this time period; both parties emerged later in the 19th century, both claimed to be the inheritors of that tradition, and both parties have themselves changed greatly since that time.)

 So, our exploration this week is twofold: First, we will examine the nature of the revolution.
 In particular we will seek to understand what pushed the colonists to rebel and the liberal-democratic aspirations at the heart of their views.
 Second, we will grapple with the limits of that revolution.
 That is, we will pursue that phrase “All men are created equal” and ask, why was it restricted to “men”?
 And why did it not apply to African-American slaves and Indigenous peoples?
 Both are powerful questions.
 They ask us to consider not merely political dissent, but the willingness to put a musket to one’s shoulder – the willingness to kill another human being – for political considerations.
 As we’ve seen, white Americans lived fairly good lives.
 Few were rich, but in general they were more prosperous than the typical Briton, paid few taxes, and enjoyed one of the most democratic political systems in the world; they also had plenty of food (Britain and France still underwent fairly regular famines) and lived longer than the typical person in Britain.
 It doesn’t sound oppressive; so why the muskets?
 These issues also compel us ask why there were such obvious limits to their radical program: why only men (listen to Abigail Adams on this), and why only white men (listen to the petition from Boston)?
 Indeed, putting the two points together – that Americans lived good lives and the new political arrangement wasn’t that new – one can wonder how revolutionary the American Revolution really was?